mkutay/cookieblog.net/_posts/2023-11-19-sam-altman-fired.md

 toc: true
 ---

-Who could have expected to see the CEO of OpenAI, the creators of DALL-E 3, ChatGPT, and GPT-4, Sam Altman, get fired last Friday?
+Who could have expected to see the CEO of OpenAI, the creator of DALL-E 3, ChatGPT, and GPT-4, Sam Altman, get fired last Friday?
 Honestly, if GPT-5 had been announced, I would have been less surprised.
 So, let us uncover what happened over the last couple of days.

 # How Things Occurred